ChaoZhang173/1D-peloton/README.md

 1.2. x=0 is the pellet, 1st particle x = 1*initial spacing 03/20/2024
 1.3. the left boundary needs to change to use upwind method  03/22/2024
 1.4. finished changing the upwind method to spherical symmetric case 03/27/2024
-1.5. add the pellet raidus, now the generating of particles starts near the pellet surface 03/27/2024
+1.5. add the pellet raidus, now the generating of particles starts near the pellet surface 03/27/2024 1.6. delete remote particles  03/27/2024
+1.7. set the properity of the right neighbour of right boundary to some value slightly smaller than right boundary 03/27/2024 1.8. set the left boundary to the pellet surface  03/27/2024
-2. Current issues:
+3. Current issues:
 2.1. particles near the pellet didn't generated
 2.2. density integral too large for right boundary, the right particle moves too far away
-2.3. the formula of pde is incorrect (with spherical coordinate)
+2.3. the lax-wendroff formula of pde is incorrect (with spherical coordinate)
 2.4. lax-wendroff introduces dispersion, change to use upwind only (for now)
-2.5. delete remote particles
-2.6. set the properityh of the right neighbour of right boundary to some value slightly smaller than right boundary
-     after reaching the steady state, mayge change the neighbour properity 2.7. set the left boundary to the pellet surface
+2.6. after reaching the steady state, mayge change the neighbour properity
-3. The accuracy needs to be verified
+4. The accuracy needs to be verified

 **1. timer: Chao**